AdobeDocs/marketo.en/help/marketo/product-docs/core-marketo-concepts/smart-campaigns/flow-actions/change-data-value/clear-field-values.md

    >[!CAUTION]
    >
-   >Leaving the [!UICONTROL new value] blank or simply entering a SPACE will not truly empty the field.
+   >Leaving the new value blank or simply entering a SPACE will not truly empty the field.
 You have to type in NULL.
 Also, remember, flow steps can't be undone after running.